ckdevrel/MaterialDialogSearchView/README.md

 SharedPrefernce class is used to store and retrieve recently searched values (i.e selected or clicked values from the suggestions list.)

+> **Note:** This is completely a custom implementation of mine.
+Though this solution may be simple, but very effective implementing MaterialSearchView's.
+You can do whatever with this code without any licenses.
+Happy coding!